xmartlabs/blog/_posts/2022-07-25-challenges-of-building-a-web-with-flutter.md

 While there are plenty of packages that port js libraries to Dart, sometimes you need more custom functionalities.
 Making use of js code from Flutter has been an easy task for the most part, but there are some considerations to have:

-- If you need to wait for a promise in js to end, you will have to **wrap it as a dart** future using the [**js_uril](https://api.flutter.dev/flutter/dart-js_util/dart-js_util-library.html) package.**
+- If you need to wait for a promise in js to end, you will have to **wrap it as a dart** future using the **[js_util](https://api.flutter.dev/flutter/dart-js_util/dart-js_util-library.html) package.**
 - If you need to send a callback to something implemented on js, you will need to **wrap all your callbacks in the `allowInterop` function.**
 - One common thing in js is to call methods with fewer attributes than they have.
 This is impossible when we combine js with Dart since all parameters must be stated.
 In some cases, this can lead to changes you must make on the js side.

 ## Challenge 6: Browser support

-Testing in different browsers has become a problem since sometimes the widgets are drowned differently depending on the browser, fonts are not displayed properly or images are just displayed with a decrease in their quality.
-If to this we add that you can debug only in Chrome, it could become a real headache.
+Testing in different browsers has become a problem since sometimes the widgets are drawn differently depending on the browser, fonts are not displayed properly or images are just displayed with notable decrease in their quality.
+If to this we add that you can debug only in Chrome, it can become a real headache.
 You can also find an issue in web developments here; not all browsers implement conventions the same, and you have to consider this when using the `html` package.
 You could end up writing down specific browser code.****

 ## Conclusions